Tucker, Georgia: Livable Centers Initiative

 Comprehensive Land Use Plan, and to make recommendations for strategic planning and development of the Tucker neighborhood identity.
 In 2005, the Atlanta Regional Commission issued Tucker a grant for the development of a Livable Cities Initiative (LCI).
 The LCI study focused to reestablishing Main Street as a central point for the greater Tucker community, create a more pedestrian-friendly and interconnected town center by encouraging walking and other modes of transportation to and around the commercial core.

-In 2008 the DeKalb County Board of Commissioners approved the Tucker Overlay District enabling local business to improve the downtown area.

 Police, fire and rescue

 In 2006 the DeKalb County Police Department headquarters relocated to Tucker off Northlake Parkway.
 The Tucker Precinct is located next to the Cofer Crossing Shopping Center.